Sophia Laforteza: 2023–present: Dream Academy, debut with Katseye, and hiatus

-From August 19 to November 17, 2023, Laforteza represented the Philippines on the American survival reality television show Dream Academy, created in collaboration with Hybe and Geffen Records to determine the members of a described "global" girl group.
+From August 19 to November 17, 2023, Laforteza represented the Philippines on the American reality television show Dream Academy, created in collaboration with Hybe and Geffen Records to determine the members of a described "global" girl group.
 Laforteza was selected from over 120,000 applicants worldwide to be one of the twenty finalists on the show.
-Throughout the competition, Laforteza consistently earned high ranks in the fan voting missions.
+Throughout the competition, Laforteza consistently ranked high in the fan voting missions.
 At the live finale on November 17, 2023, she was announced as the first member of the group (later named Katseye) and was also designated as the group's leader.
 As a member of Katseye, Laforteza became the first Filipino artist to sign with a Hybe label.
-She received public support in the Philippines and expressed gratitude, thanking them for helping make her "dream come true."
+She received public support from Filipino fans and expressed gratitude, thanking them for helping make her "dream come true".

-As a contestant of Dream Academy, Laforteza participated in the promotional release of the contestants' shared songs for competition.
-It was performed on November 17, 2024, and released to streaming platforms on August 21, 2024.
+On June 19, 2026, it was announced that Laforteza had joined the soundtrack for the DreamWorks Animation film, Forgotten Island, performing a cover of INXS’ “Never Tear Us Apart”.
+It was later revealed that Laforteza would also have a cameo in the film.

+On August 7, 2026, after being absent for two festival performances, it was announced that Laforteza was set to go on a temporary hiatus for her "personal health and wellness", writing to fans that "Making this decision wasn't easy, but I'm learning that health has to come first."
+On August 30, Hybe and Geffen Records revealed that Laforteza was not going to be participating during the European leg of The Wildworld Tour.
+Laforteza also gave a statement, saying "I have to remind myself every day that our health and mental well-being should always be prioritized; you can't pour from an empty cup."

 Media image

 Laforteza has been lauded for representing Filipinos internationally and embracing her identity.
 She has been described as a "beacon" and someone who shares pride in her heritage.
 She is also noted to share many close friendships and online collaborations with fellow Filipino artists.
+In 2025, she expressed support for anti-corruption protests in the Philippines.
+The solidarity was described as Laforteza using her global spotlight to help amplify the movement.

-Her makeup and styling of her lips has received positive attention within the cosmetics sphere, sparking curiosity and coverage on how to replicate them.
+Her makeup and beauty routines, particularly the styling of her lips, have received positive attention within the cosmetics sphere, sparking curiosity and coverage on how to replicate them.

 Laforteza's bond with her family has also gained media attention.
-On May 14, 2025, the Filipino magazine Mega published an article interviewing the mothers of the Philippines' "most influential" women, including Laforteza, Kathryn Bernardo, and Michelle Dee.
+In 2025, the Filipino magazine Mega published an article interviewing the mothers of the Philippines' "most influential" women, including the mothers of Laforteza, Kathryn Bernardo, and Michelle Dee.
 In September, Nylon Manila's Rafael Bautista called Laforteza's relationship with her parents "goals".
-In October, Laforteza's mother, theater actress Carla Guevara Laforteza told The Philippine Star's Dolly Anne Cavajal, "I don't mind being called 'the mom of Sophia Laforteza.'"
+In October, Laforteza's mother, theater actress Carla Guevara Laforteza, told The Philippine Star's Dolly Anne Carvajal, "I don't mind being called 'the mom of Sophia Laforteza.
 She added that she introduces herself simply as Sophia Laforteza's mother in some interviews.